IPGP/webobs/index.md

 routine data processing with dedicated automatic scripts for each technique, production of validated data outputs, static graphs on preset moving time intervals, possible e-mail alarms, sensors and station status based on data validity;
 - in the special case of seismology, a multichannel continuous stripchart associated with EarthWorm/SeisComP acquisition chain, event classification database, automatic shakemap reports, regional catalog with associated hypocenter maps.

-WebObs is presently fully functional and used in a dozen observatories, but the documentation is mostly incomplete.
+WebObs is presently fully functional and used in a dozen observatories (see the related [publications](#wopubs)), but the documentation for end users is still incomplete.
 We hope to shortly finish the main user's manual.
 If you are in a hurry, please contact the project coordinator and we will be happy to help you to install it.
 WebObs is fully described in the following paper (please cite this one if you publish something using WebObs):

 >Beauducel F., D. Lafon, X. Béguin, J.-M. Saurel, A. Bosson, D. Mallarino, P. Boissier, C. Brunet, A. Lemarchand, C. Anténor-Habazac, A. Nercessian, A. A. Fahmi (2020). <b>WebObs: The volcano observatories missing link between research and real-time monitoring</b>, <i>Frontiers in Earth Sciences</i>, [doi:10.3389/feart.2020.00048](https://doi.org/10.3389/feart.2020.00048).